 "And if by grace, then is it no more of works; otherwise grace is no more grace."
 Romans 11:6

-Because you didn’t do anything to work for or earn your salvation, nothing you do can cause you to lose your salvation.
-Eternal Security.
+Because you didn’t do anything to earn your salvation, nothing you do can cause you to lose your salvation.
+That's Eternal Security.

 "Who shall also confirm you unto the end, that ye may be blameless in the day of our Lord Jesus Christ."
-I Corinthians 1:8
+1 Corinthians 1:8

-Now tell me, if God confirms you blameless unto the end, does that leave any room for you to loose your salvation?
-If you could do something that causes you to loose your salvation, you would be to blame and you wouldn’t be blameless unto the end.
+Now tell me, if God confirms you blameless unto the end, does that leave any room for you to lose your salvation?
+If you could do something that causes you to lose your salvation, you would be to blame and you wouldn’t be blameless unto the end.

 Notice that his works are judged but he is still saved.
-The judgement seat of Christ is a judgement of our works, not to determine salvation but to determine rewards.
+The judgment seat of Christ is a judgement of our works, not to determine salvation but to determine rewards.

 "And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption."
 Ephesians 4:30